Mutation Analysis for Cyber-Physical Systems: Scalable Solutions and Results in the Space Domain: Introduction

-To evaluate the effectiveness of the proposed approach, we rely on a space software benchmark provided by our industry partners, which are the European Space Agency~\cite{ESA}, \EduardoSpace{} (\ONE), a manufacturer and supplier of nanosatellites\CITONE, and \YagoSpace{} (\TWO), a developer of infrastructure products (e.g., microsatellites) and solutions for space\CITTWO.
-Our benchmark consists of (1) the on-board embedded \CHANGED{software system (service layer, high-level drivers, application layer)} for \SAIL{}\CITSAIL{}, a maritime microsatellite launched into space \LAUNCH{}, (2) a set of libraries designed for Cubesats, including a network-layer delivery library, a utility library, and a satellite configuration library, and (3) a mathematical library for flight software~\cite{MLSF}.
-To the best of our knowledge, \textbf{this is the first study proposing a mutation analysis optimization pipeline and assessing it in the context of testing embedded software in cyber-physical systems}.
+To evaluate the effectiveness of the proposed approach, we rely on a space software benchmark provided by our industry partners, which are the European Space Agency~\cite{ESA}, \EduardoSpace{} (\JMR{3.16}{\ONE}), a manufacturer and supplier of nanosatellites\CITONE, and \YagoSpace{} (\TWO), a developer of infrastructure products (e.g., microsatellites) and solutions for space\CITTWO.
+Our benchmark consists of (1) the on-board embedded {software system (service layer, high-level drivers, application layer)} for \SAIL{}\CITSAIL{}, a maritime microsatellite launched into space \LAUNCH{}, (2) a set of libraries designed for Cubesats, including a network-layer delivery library, a utility library, and a satellite configuration library, and (3) a mathematical library for flight software~\cite{MLSF}.
+To the best of our knowledge, \textbf{this is the first study proposing and assessing a mutation analysis optimization pipeline in the context of testing embedded software in cyber-physical systems}. \JMR{1.2 3.1}{Though our benchmark does not include embedded software for other CPS domains, we believe that its characteristics, as discussed above, make it representative of embedded software across many CPS domains, which has never been considered in mutation analysis studies (see Section~\ref{sec:related}).}